 Building Xamarin apps for Android

-To start building your first Xamarin Android app, you will need to the following:
+To start building your first Xamarin Android app, you must:

-- Connect to your repository service account (GitHub, Bitbucket, VSTS).
+- Connect to your repository service account (GitHub, Bitbucket, VSTS, Azure DevOps).

 - Select a repository and a branch where your app lives.